Geometric inequalities for critical metrics of the volume functional: Background

 \section{Background}

-Throughout this section we review some basic facts and present key results that will be useful in the proof of our main result.
-To begin with, we remember that the fundamental equation of a Miao-Tam critical metric, in the tensorial notation, is given by Taking the trace of (\ref{eqfund1}) we arrive at Putting these facts together, we get Also, it easy to check from (\ref{eqtrace}) that where $\mathring{T}$ stands for the traceless of $T.$ Furthermore, a Riemannian manifold $(M^{n},\,g)$ for which there exists a nontrivial function $f$ satisfying (\ref{eqfund1}) must have constant scalar curvature $R$ (cf. Proposition 2.1 in \cite{CEM} and Theorem 7 in \cite{miaotam}).
+In this section, we will review some basic facts and key lemmas that will be useful for the establishment of the main results.
+To begin with, we remember that the fundamental equation of a Miao-Tam critical metric, in the tensorial notation, is given by Taking the trace of (\ref{eqfund1}) we arrive at Putting these facts together, we get Also, it easy to check from (\ref{eqtrace}) that where $\mathring{T}$ stands for the traceless of $T.$ Furthermore, a Riemannian manifold $(M^{n},\,g)$ for which there exists a nontrivial function $f$ satisfying (\ref{eqfund1}) must have constant scalar curvature $R$ (see \cite[Proposition 2.1]{CEM} and \cite[Theorem 7]{miaotam}).

-It is also important to recall that choosing appropriate coordinates, $f$ and $g$ are analytic, and hence, the set of regular points of $f$ is dense in $M^n$ (cf. \cite{CEM}, Proposition 2.1).
-Thus, at regular points of $f,$ the vector field $\nu=-\frac{\nabla f}{|\nabla f|}$ is normal to $\partial M$ and $|\nabla f|$ is constant (non null) along $\partial M$ (cf. \cite{BDRR}, Sec.
+It is also important to recall that, choosing appropriate coordinates, $f$ and $g$ are analytic.
+Hence, the set of regular points of $f$ is dense in $M^n$ (see \cite{CEM}, Proposition 2.1).
+Thus, at regular points of $f,$ the vector field $\nu=-\frac{\nabla f}{|\nabla f|}$ is normal to $\partial M$ and $|\nabla f|$ is constant (non null) on each connected component of $\partial M$ (see \cite{BDRR}, Sec.
 3).

 The following lemma, obtained previously in [\cite{BDRR}, Lemma 5], will be useful.